A Resource for Financial Sustainability

 Dickinson’s endowment consists of approximately 900 individual funds established by donors and quasi-endowed by the college.
 Endowed funds are managed to ensure that the college carries out donors’ charitable intent in perpetuity by investing assets in a manner that is intended to produce results that exceed the endowment spending rate plus inflation.

 In 2006, Dickinson joined the Investure consortium, an outsourced chief investment office that serves the needs of a select group of prestigious colleges and foundations.
 This relationship allows Dickinson to benefit from the capabilities and advantages of a larger investment office which would not be accessible to an endowment of our size.
 Investure manages over $13 billion in assets across all asset classes, including approximately 80% of Dickinson’s endowment (the remaining 20% of Dickinson’s endowment is primarily held in trusts in accordance with donor agreements).
-Dickinson’s endowment pool has experienced exceptional returns as confirmed by annual peer surveys, which places Dickinson in the 90th percentile (top 10 percent) for all reported 10-year average returns.
+Dickinson’s endowment pool has experienced exceptional returns as confirmed by annual peer surveys, which regularly place the college in the 90th percentile (top 10 percent) for all reported 10-year average returns.

 Investure has, and continues to be, a partner with Dickinson and other consortium clients in exploring the issue of sustainable investing and what it means within our combined portfolio.
 The following are some of the highlights of this collaboration: